 Dr. Ilana Morgan has been adjudicated to present at the National Dance Education Organization Conference in Tempe, AZ and at the Aesthetics, Ethics, and Biopolitics of the Posthuman Conference at the Aarhus University, in Denmark.

-Mary Williford-Shade performed with SOLA Dance: Women Dancing Women in 5 nationally adjudicated performances last year and was previewed by Nancy Wolzny in the Houston magazine, Arts & Culture, as one of the “Top Ten + Winter Dance Events in the State of Texas”.
+Williford-Shade has performed with SOLA Dance: Women Dancing Women in 5 nationally adjudicated performances in 2019 and was previewed by Nancy Wolzny in the Houston magazine, Arts & Culture, as one of the “Top Ten + Winter Dance Events in the State of Texas”.
 Her work was produced internationally by The Dance Café in Uppsala, Sweden.